bobbleheadhobo/ImgDate/README.md

 - **Metadata Management**: Updates EXIF data with extracted dates on the images
 - **Orientation Correction**: Automatically detects and corrects the orientation of photos using facial recognition (requires dlib)
 - **Date Editor**: Easily update the EXIF data of photos manually for the ones that the script failed to process
-- **Intelligent File Organization**: Sorts processed images into folders by year and month
+- **File Organization**: Sorts processed images into folders by year and month
 - **Multi-threading Support**: Enhances processing speed for large batches of images
 - **Web Interface**: User-friendly browser interface for easy image processing and date editing